isi-ies-group/dash_ies_web_app/README.md

-# Dash Natural Gas Well Production
+# IES WebApp

-This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).
+Based on Dash interactive Python framework developed by [Plotly](https://plot.ly/).

 Dash abstracts away all of the technologies and protocols required to build an interactive web-based application and is a simple and effective way to bind a user interface around your Python code.
 To learn more check out our [documentation](https://plot.ly/dash).